Welcome to The 4dDoha Collection.

 (2001) de Brant Joyce & Partners

-The Hamad bin Khalifa University Student Centre was built as a recreational hub so that students from each of the Education City campuses would have a common place to relax and to interact.
+The Hamad bin Khalifa University Student Centre was built as a recreational hub so that students from each of the Education City schools would have a common place to relax and to interact.
 The …

 2005

 Completed shortly after the Sheraton Hotel, this became the first housing project in West Bay.
-It was designed by the Azerbaijan-born Greek architect George Candilis, previously a member of Team X and a principal …
+It was designed by the Azerbaijan-born Greek architect George Candilis, previously a member of Team X and a founding …

 Following the failure of an international design competition and three years of negotiations, during which the al Thani family compiled the world’s greatest collection of Islamic art and artifacts, I. M. Pei was finally …